TheBoyMoe/learn-co-exercises/08-rails/00-rails-cheat-sheet.md

 *setting up a new Rails project with Rspec*

-Create the rails app with the `new` keyword, adding the `-T` option to tell the generator not to include the default test framework `TestUnit`
+Create the rails app with the `new` keyword, adding the `-T` option to tell the generator not to include the default test framework `TestUnit`, add `--without production` to stop the installation of production gems,

-$ rails new [app_name] -T
+$ rails new [app_name] -T --without production

 in the gem file add:
 gem 'rspec-rails'